mighty-gerbils/gerbil/doc/reference/actor.md

 The structure is provided so that you program raw reactions with `<<`, for instance when writing a proxy actor.

+The meanings and types of the struct fields are as defined as follows:
+- `message`  is the payload; this can be anything.
+- `dest`     is the destination actor; this is where the message was sent, a thread or a handle.
+- `source`   is the source of the message; this is where the message came from, a thread or a handle.
+- `nonce`    is the source-specific message nonce; a monotonically increasing nonnegative integer.
+- `replyto`  is the destination-specific reply nonce; it can be #f if this message is not a reply to a previous message, or the nonce of a previously sent message.
+- `expiry`   is envelope expiry; this is a `time` object, representing absolute expiration time.
+- `reply-expected?` is hint for proxies; this is #t if the source is expecting a reply to this message.

 ### send-message
 ```scheme